JorgeOrtizV/GermanProgrammingLanguage/README.md

 # README
 ## Overview
 This Python script, named `lgl_interpreter.py`, encompasses all the essential functions required for constructing our interpreter.
-The file `example_operations.gsc` includes a straightforward program designed to demonstrate the exercise's functionalities.
-Additionally, `example_class.gsc` provides a detailed implementation of our classes.
-The `example_trace.gsc` file is dedicated to outlining the functions we aim to trace.
+The file `example_operations.gsc` includes a straightforward program designed to demonstrate the Task 1 functionalities, which cover basic arithmetic operations and creation of data structures as arraýs and dictionaries.
+Additionally, `example-class.gsc` provides a detailed program to implement clases and create instances, which support inheritance and polymorphism.
+The `example-trace.gsc` file is a sample program used to test the logging capabilites.
 Lastly, `reporting.py` is tasked with collecting tracer results and presenting them in an organized, tabular format.

 ## Features